 It still works the same way behind the scenes.
 However, it’s been streamlined over the years to become more in line with the rank tier systems used in other competitive games like League of Legends and Overwatch.

 Players receive a medal for each rank and tier they achieve.
-There are eight ranks in total: Herald, Guardian, Crusader, Archon, Legend, Ancient, Divine, and Immortal.
-They’re all split into five tiers apiece.
+There are eight ranks in total, each of which is further split into five tiers.
+The ranks available in Dota 2 are:

 It also operates on a seasonal basis, meaning players will need to re-calibrate at the end of every season.
 Traditionally, this happens every six months.
-However, the current season has gone on for more than a year.
+However, the current season has been prevalent for over 17 months now.

 Here’s a list of all the Dota 2 ranks and their corresponding medals.
 We’ve also included a rough estimate of the MMR required for each rank.